takelwerk/takelage-doc/doc/getting_started/helloworld.md

 Then you see the name of the docker image which is the base for the container you have just started (usually: `takelage`) and the version number.
 This is very important because the main idea of takelage is to have access to a versioned development and build environment.
 Of course, a version of tau is available in the container as well.

 Then it says `git: no` which is expected as well.
-Again, we have not yet created the project so of course, a git repository does not exist yet.
+Again, we have not yet created the project so of course, a git repository does not exist.

 At this point you might ask: Why don't we run the tau command "create a minimal project" outside of the container?
 If we entered the container afterwards these errors would be gone.
 That is true.